 XPastor has collected various job descriptions from churches, to aid you in preparing job descriptions for yourself or others on your staff.
 Below is the job description for the Church Administrator of Trinity Baptist Church in Fairfield, Connecticut.

 The purpose of the Church Administrator is to organize information, manage team logistics, communicate information relating to the church calendar and building usage, and work toward keeping the day-to-day operations at Trinity organized and clear.
+Hours are 37 per week and the position reports to the Executive Pastor

 - Manage the church office.